 For as long as he can remember, Adam saw promise in harnessing the sun’s energy.
 He took his first stab at doing just that when, at age nine, he drew a picture of plans for a solar powered car — complete with solar panels on top.

 He has been at it ever since, developing new business approaches to increasing the adoption of solar and wind energy while growing the market for utility-sponsored green power programs.
-His 16 years of experience in the energy industry spans high-profile positions at E Source and the Colorado Governor’s Office of Energy Conservation in addition to various industry leadership roles.
+His 16 years of experience in the energy industry span high-profile positions at E Source and the Colorado Governor’s Office of Energy Conservation in addition to various industry leadership roles.
 Today, Adam spends his time working on the next evolution of green power: community solar.

 When not working on developing new approaches to expanding renewable energy, Adam enjoys playing ping pong and spending time with his wife and two daughters.
+He also serves as an advisor to Northern Arizona University’s Master’s in Climate Science and Solutions program.

 Ten years in the clean energy field, two master’s degrees and a passion for the environment led Kim to King’s College London in 2014 to pursue a third master’s in bioethics.
 It was there she fully recognized the complexity and intensity of the climate change issue — writing her dissertation on the moral imperative for humanity to act on climate change.

 Today, Kim leads our renewable energy procurement division, advising businesses on how to reduce their carbon footprint through the purchase of renewable energy.
-Her 15 years of work in the energy industry – ten in renewables – spans positions in the wind and solar business across functions such as: project acquisitions, strategic partnerships, development, financing and procurement.
+Her 15 years of work in the energy industry – ten in renewables – span positions in the wind and solar business across functions such as: project acquisitions, strategic partnerships, development, financing and procurement.
 At Iberdrola Renewables, Kim managed and built the U.S. solar power business across all functions, closing the company’s first sale-leaseback financing structure for more than $100 million.
 As the director of wind asset management at PPM Energy, she developed and managed a team responsible for profit and loss of over 2,000 megawatts of wind assets.

 Like all good Oregonians, Kim likes to explore the great outdoors with her dog (even in the rain); that is, when she isn’t busy getting master’s degrees.